johannesvollmer/exrs/README.md

 ### Current Status

-> [!TIP]
-> MSRV Note: This crate is now on Rust `1.70.0`.
-If you want to use the
-> newest version of `exrs` with an older Rust version, you can still do that:
-> By specifying a version `half = "2.1.0"` in your project, the crate will work with Rust `1.59.0`.

 This library has matured quite a bit, but should still be considered incomplete.
 For example, deep data and DWA compression algorithms are not supported yet.